The Newville Borough Police Department is located at 27 W. Big Spring Avenue.

-History also tell us, that the police department was located on West Street for many, many years, sharing the building in the early years with local fire department, and later in time with the borough office.
+History also tells us, that the police department was located on West Street for many, many years, sharing the building in the early years with local fire department, and later in time with the borough office.
 It was very small in size and included a cell area.
 The police department then moved to its current location on Big Spring Avenue in the year of 2008.

 The department provides coverage to the residents of the Borough of Newville, Big Spring School District, Saylor’s Market, Green Ridge Village, and the Newville Fairgrounds.
 It will also provide mutual assistance to other law enforcement agencies when requested.

-It’s currently staffed by a Police Chief, two full time officers, three part-time officers , a police clerk, and a parking enforcement person and school crossing guard.
+It’s currently staffed by a Police Chief, three full time officers, four part-time officers , a police clerk, and a parking enforcement person and school crossing guard.

 Over the past few years, the call incidents have been increasing, keeping the small department very busy.
 During the year of 2010, the department answered over 1,000 calls.
 The police department is responsible for the safety of the citizens of the Borough of Newville, providing patrol coverage for the protection against crimes, and protecting the welfare of the citizens.